solodev/cloud-documentation/src/marketplace/items/Add Item/index.md

 Catalog | Choose the catalog for your item.

 !!!Note:
-You can choose from different
+You can choose from different fulfillment types:

 - **Service:**  Third-party applications and cloud services.
 - **Infrastructure:** Deployments, clusters, and containers.